 Topics include: theory and applications of differential and integral calculus, limits, basic theorems and elementary functions.
+Exclusion: MAT186H1 or APS162H1

 MAT195H1 S Calculus II

 An introduction to differential equations, techniques of integration, improper integrals, sequences, series, Taylor's theorem, as well as an introduction to functions of several variables and partial derivatives.